hkravi18/ATG-POC1/README.md

 DB_NAME=
 ```

+> IMP:

-> To setup the database locally, then make a connection in you local mysql server and fill the details in the .env
+- To setup the database locally, make a connection in you local mysql server and fill the credentials in the .env
+- The server will automatically create a database with DB_NAME if it does not already exist.
+- APP_ENV variable in the .env should be either **PRODUCTION** or **DEVELOPMENT**
+- Adding some dummy records to the database (through sql workbench) to test the API (after creating migrations)
+  - Make the you database as default
+    ```sql
+    use DB_NAME
+    ```
+  - Insert dummy data into the database
+    ```sql
+    INSERT INTO companies (name, country, website, email, isSent, emailVerified) VALUES
+    ('OpenAI', 'USA', 'https://openai.com', 'contact@openai.com', false, false),
+    ('AutoWorks', 'Germany', 'https://autoworks.de', 'service@autoworks.de', false, false),
+    ('HealthPlus', 'Australia', 'https://healthplus.au', 'admin@healthplus.au', false, false);
+    ```

 ## API Routes